riccardone/EventStore.Tools.Linker/README.md

 If you don't want to build your own application using the Linker nuget than you can use the [Linker Console App](https://github.com/riccardone/EventStore.Tools.LinkerConsoleApp).
 It's a simple configurable app that can cover most of the scenario's.

 # Use filters
+Without filters, all the user data will be replicated from the Origin to the linked Destination.
+When you add an exclude filter you must also add at least an include filter to include what else can be replicated.
 ## Include streams filters
 You can set a inclusion filter to specify which stream or streams are to be replicated.
 This will automatically exclude anything else.
 You can use the wildcard * in the stream string so that you can include any stream that start with 'domain-*' for example.
 Example to create an inclusive stream filter